The ABCs of Supplement Packaging: Part One

 - determines how your product can be used

 - can significantly change your product’s final cost

-It’s not uncommon for first-time entrepreneurs to assume that their choice of packaging is a rounding error in the final outcome of their business, but to make that assumption is to make a mistake.
+It’s not uncommon for first-time entrepreneurs to assume that their choice of supplement packaging is not important enough to impact the final outcome of their business, but to make that assumption is to make a mistake.
 Packaging has the ability to make or break your product.

-With that said, let’s preview the packaging landscape and compare costs and benefits for the most popular options.
+With that said, let’s preview the nutritional supplement packaging landscape and compare benefits for the most popular options.